Jan Matoušek: Příbram

-He made his league debut in Příbram's Czech National Football League 2–3 home loss against Vlašim on 12 August 2017.
-He scored his first league goals eleven days later in their 3–1 home win against Varnsdorf.
-He was the club's top goalscorer, achieved promotion to the Czech First League with them and won the National League Best Player Award in his debut season.
-In his second match in the top flight, he scored two goals in Příbram's 4–2 home win against Bohemians Prague.
-Following this, he was signed by SK Slavia Prague for a transfer fee speculated to be around 40 million CZK (€1.6 million), the highest fee paid in a transfer between two Czech clubs.
-He stayed at Příbram on loan that was supposed to last until January 2019, but was recalled by Slavia due to an injury crisis.
+Matousek made his league debut in Příbram's Czech National Football League 2–3 home loss against Vlašim on 12 August 2017.
+He scored his first league goals eleven days later in their 3–1 home victory against Varnsdorf.
+As the club's top goalscorer, Matousek promotion to the Czech First League with them and won the National League Best Player Award in his debut season.

+In his second match in the top flight, Matousek scored two goals in Příbram's 4–2 home win against Bohemians Prague.
+Afterwards, he was signed by SK Slavia Prague for a transfer fee speculated to be around 40 million CZK (€1.6 million), the highest fee paid in a transfer between two Czech clubs.
+He stayed in Příbram on loan that was supposed to last until January 2019, but was recalled by Slavia due to an injury.
 As a replacement for Matoušek, Slavia sent Ruslan Mingazow on loan to Příbram.